 Etizolam is available as a prescription medication in Japan and parts of Europe, but it is not used medicinally in the United States.
-The drug is not listed as a controlled substance by the United States Drug Enforcement Administration (DEA), but several states classify it as an illicit drug (Schedule I in Alabama, Arizona, Arkansas, Florida, Georgia, Mississippi, and Virginia at the time of this writing).
+The drug is not currently scheduled as a controlled substance by the United States Drug Enforcement Administration (DEA), but several states classify it as an illicit drug.1 It is a Schedule I drug in some states and unscheduled in other states.

 Medicinal Uses of Etizolam and Xanax

-The medicinal uses of etizolam in countries where it is prescribed are similar to the medicinal uses of benzodiazepines like Xanax.
+The treatment indications for etizolam in countries where it is prescribed are similar to those of benzodiazepines like Xanax.

 Mechanism of Action

 The mechanism of action for benzodiazepines and for etizolam is also similar.
-Both drugs work to increase the actions and availability of the neurotransmitter GABA (gamma-aminobutyric acid).
-GABA is the major inhibitory neurotransmitter in the central nervous system, and it functions to modulate various actions by slowing down the firing rates of neurons.
-Both etizolam and Xanax are central nervous system depressant drugs.
+Both drugs interact with GABA (gamma-aminobutyric acid) receptors to increase the effect of that neurotransmitter when it binds to and activates the receptor.
+GABA is the major inhibitory neurotransmitter in the central nervous system, and it functions to modulate various physiological processes by slowing down the firing rates of neurons.
+Both etizolam and Xanax are central nervous system depressant drugs.3